top of page

 1. Support Replayability

-The ticket system and cosmetic unlocks gave players reasons to return without impacting competitive fairness.
+The ticket system and cosmetic unlocks gave players a reason to return without impacting competitive fairness.
+Map voting gave players ownership over the play experience, and short match lengths made it easy to commit to one more round.

 Conclusion:

-The DDR inspired level became a player favorite due to its rythem based pacing and spatial tension.
-Iterative balancing ensured that power-ups felt impactful without overwhelming core mechanics.
+The DDR-inspired Baller became a player favorite due to its collision-based positioning and spatial tension.
+Iterative balancing ensured that power-ups felt impactful without overriding player agency.

 Comments